 In order to enable PDU transmission in a network slice, the UE may request establishment of a PDU session in a network slice towards a data network (DN) which is associated with an S-NSSAI and a data network name (DNN) if there is no established PDU session adequate for the PDU transmission.
 The S-NSSAI included is part of allowed NSSAI of the serving PLMN or SNPN, which is an S-NSSAI value valid in the serving PLMN or SNPN, and in roaming scenarios the mapped S-NSSAI is also included for the PDU session if available.
 See subclause 6.4.1 for further details.
 The UE determines whether to establish a new PDU session or use one of the established PDU session(s) based on the URSP rules which include S-NSSAIs, if any (see subclause 6.2.9), or based on UE local configuration, as described in subclause 4.2.2 of 3GPP TS 24.526 [19].

+The S-NSSAI associated with a PDU session, for which there is mapped S-NSSAI in roaming scenarios or there is an S-NSSAI in the HPLMN, can be updated during the lifetime of the PDU session when:

+a) the UE:

+1) is operating in the single-registration mode having a PDN connection established in S1 mode; and

+2) the PLMN ID that is associated with S-NSSAI (see subclause 10.5.6.3.1 in 3GPP TS 24.008 [12]) is the HPLMN;

+performs an inter-system change from S1 mode to N1 mode in a visited PLMN;

+b) the UE having a PDU session for which the mapped S-NSSAI is available, performs a mobility from a first visited PLMN into a second visited PLMN;

+c) the UE having a PDU session for which the mapped S-NSSAI is available, performs a mobility from a visited PLMN into the HPLMN; or

+d) the UE having a PDU session performs a mobility from the HPLMN to a visited PLMN;

+and the network accepts the request from the UE to transfer the PDU session as described in subclauses 5.5.1.3.2 and 5.5.1.3.4.

+NOTE: In EPS, the S-NSSAI and an associated PLMN ID is received in the Protocol configuration options IE or Extended protocol configuration options IE (see 3GPP TS 24.008 [12]).

 ***** Next change *****